Mullen “extremely concerned” about North Korea situation

-WASHINGTON — Former Chairman of the Joint Chiefs of Staff Ret.
+WASHINGTON — Ret.
 Adm.
-Mike Mullen said he is “extremely concerned” about heightened tensions between North Korea and the United States, and worries that disproportional responses and unintended consequences from any military strike could “really get out of control fast.”
+Mike Mullen, the former chairman of the Joint Chiefs of Staff, said he is “extremely concerned” about heightened tensions between North Korea and the United States, and expressed concern that disproportional responses and unintended consequences from any military strike could “really get out of control fast.”

 “I don't know where this goes in terms of a peaceful resolution,” Mullen said during an interview on NBC’s “Meet The Press” this weekend.
 “It's an incredibly difficult, complex problem, and we have rhetoric, some very strong rhetoric, coming from both North Korea, as well as from the United States.
 And that rhetoric, it seems to me, has taken away options or it's reduced maneuver space, if you will, for leaders to make decisions.”